When I Stopped Loving You

 Stella's smile was sweet as sugar.
 "Thank you, Alice.
 That means so much to me."

 Brandon glanced up.
-His eyes skimmed over her, then away.
+His eyes skimmed over her, then moved away.
 "You're back.
 Sit down."

-He said it like she was a stranger who'd wandered in off the street.
+He said it as if she were a stranger who had wandered in off the street.

-A minute ago, he'd been looking at Stella like she hung the moon.
+A minute ago, he had been looking at Stella as though she hung the moon.

 Alice's throat tightened.